-In conjuction with World Oceans Day and International Year of the Reef, Ian Chai from our conservation team shares some facts about corals and why the world’s coral reefs are under serious threat.
+In conjunction with World Oceans Day and International Year of the Reef, Ian Chai from our conservation team shares some facts about corals and why the world’s coral reefs are under serious threat.

 Corals are found in tropical seas where temperatures are well regulated.
 They typically thrive in warmer waters between 23 and 29 degrees Celsius and can be pretty sensitive to fluctuations in water temperatures, especially when they hit the extremes.